Chart Color Schemes

 Howard Springs is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-As evaluated in the latest Census, dwelling structures within Howard Springs consisted of 89.9% houses and 10.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Darwin metro had 63.5% houses and 36.5% other dwellings.
-Home ownership in Howard Springs was at 35.3%, with mortgaged dwellings at 45.9% and rented ones at 18.8%.
-The median monthly mortgage repayment in the area was $2,383, while the median weekly rent figure was recorded at $350.
-Nationally, Howard Springs's mortgage repayments were significantly higher than the Australian average of $1,863, with rents being less than the national figure of $375.
+Dwelling structure within Howard Springs, as evaluated at the latest Census, comprised 89.9% houses and 10.1% other dwellings (semi-detached, apartments, 'other' dwellings), in comparison to Darwin metro's 63.5% houses and 36.5% other dwellings.
+Meanwhile, the level of home ownership within Howard Springs was well beyond that of Darwin metro, at 35.3%, with the remainder of dwellings either mortgaged (45.9%) or rented (18.8%).
+The median monthly mortgage repayment in the area was well above the Darwin metro average at $2,383, while the median weekly rent figure was recorded at $350, compared to Darwin metro's $2,100 and $385.
+Nationally, Howard Springs's mortgage repayments are significantly higher than the Australian average of $1,863, while rents are less than the national figure of $375.

 Frequently Asked Questions - Housing